Capturing Polytopal Symmetries by Coloring the Edge-Graph: The Izmestiev coloring

 \begin{remark}

 A coloring $\cc$ is said to be \emph{finer} than a coloring $\bar \cc$ if

 Conversely, $\bar \cc$ is said to be \emph{coarser} than $\cc$.

-It is easy to see that the orbit coloring is the \emph{finest} coloring that captures linear symmetries (consider the argument in the first paragraph of \cref{ssec:orbit_coloring}).
-In contrast, the Izmestiev coloring is in general neither the finest nor the coarsest coloring with this property. \end{remark}
+It is easy to see that the orbit coloring is the \emph{finest} coloring that captures linear symmetries, that is, it uses the most colors (consider the argument in the first paragraph of \cref{ssec:orbit_coloring}).
+In contrast, the Izmestiev coloring is in general neither the finest nor the coarsest coloring with this property.
+Actually determining the coarsest such coloring (\ie\ using the fewest colors) seems like a challenging task. \end{remark}